- The takeaway from this episode is … you will learn about what leads up to a breakdown.

 Breakdowns resemble your computer when it needs a reboot.
 Your system gets clogged up with everything you’ve been putting your computer through and one day it jams up.
+It has become unreliable.
 You lose speed, you lose momentum in your work, the system crashes, doing things it normally wouldn’t do.
-It takes a cleaning of the entire system to get back to optimum performance.
+It requires cleaning the entire system to get back to optimum performance.

 Regardless of the type of breakdown you are having, or are beginning to have, it started with compromise.
 When you compromise your health, you are headed for a physical breakdown.
 The same applies to the truth your feelings have been attempting to tell you.
 When you don’t listen to the truth your feelings are conveying, you get swallowed up in emotions causing you to compromise in a certain situation.
 This compromise will lead to emotional and possibly physical troubles.

 Some people don’t realize they’re headed for a breakdown if they continue the way they are.
 There’s even a phrase for it, “he or she is on the verge of a breakdown.”
 How is it that you can’t see it when other people can?
 It’s because you can’t see it when you’re in it, so you don’t think it’s even possible.
 To you, your life is the same as it has always been, then one day you snap, and instantly feel the full brunt of a breakdown.

 How quickly you recover from a breakdown is up to you:

 - First, you must admit you had one.